Kilt, Black Watch tartan

 It does take more than a little breeze to really lift your kilt, but wind should not be totally neglected.
 On your front the sporran will in practically all situations give you the needed protection.
 The back of your kilt is more problematic.
 Holding your hands discretely as far down your sides as possible will prevent it from being around your ears, but a strong wind might nevertheless make it go up.
 In most cases, however, it is just a question of a second or two before it is safe down again, hardly enough for anybody to really recognize what is under your kilt.
 And should somebody have a look to black briefs or the like, it is not that big deal after all.

 If not wearing any?
-Well, humiliating and embarrassing, it should be, of course, but in liberal Western European countries, and if you obviously are not deliberately exposing yourself, hardly anyone should be too much shocked.
+Well, humiliating and embarrassing, of course, but in liberal Western European countries, and if you obviously are not deliberately exposing yourself, hardly anyone should be too much shocked.
 After all, it is a kilt, isn't it?
 Point.

 A shoulder bag (photo bag, computer bag or messenger bag) can be helpful when really windy.
 Make the strap as long as possible and have the bag cover the back of your kilt as far as it goes.